Hiddenite Gem Mines: Emerald Hollow Mine

 One of the major mines in the county is the Emerald Hollow Mine.
 This a public gem mine located in the Piedmont of North Carolina in Alexander County, specifically in the town of Hiddenite.

-At the mine, more than 63 different types of gems and minerals can be found including emeralds, amethyst, sapphire, aquamarine, topaz, garnet, as well as the stone Hiddenite, which is a stone only found in this local area.
-The ways in which gems can be uncovered in this mine are by sluicing, creeking, or digging.
-Sluicing is the process of taking a small amount of dirt or soil removed from the mine and sifting through it with a stream of running water known as a sluiceway.
-As the dirt is washed down the trough, the larger pieces of gems, minerals, and other stones are left in the sifter.
+At the mine, more than 63 types of gems and minerals can be found including emeralds, amethyst, sapphire, aquamarine, topaz, garnet, as well as the stone hiddenite, which is a stone only found in this local area.
+Gems can be uncovered in this mine are by sluicing, creeking, or digging.

-Digging in permitted areas allows for visitors of the mine to dig into the earth to search for veins that may contain gemstones.

-The use of the creek is a major part of the mine.
+Visitors of the mine are allowed to dig in search for gemstones.
+The creek is a major part of the mine.
 Guests are allowed to enter the mountain creek water to search for valuable stones.

-The mine has an on-site lapidary shop where visitors’ gem stones can be cleaned, finished, and made into jewelry.
+The mine has an on-site lapidary shop where gem stones can be cleaned, finished, and made into jewelry.

 Rist Mine (North American Emerald Mine)

 Another major mine is the North American Emerald Mine (NAEM), operated privately.
 Previously known as Rist Mine, this is a location mined by James K. Hill who is the founder of North American Emerald Mines Inc. At the mine more than 30000 carat of emeralds have been found, estimated value US$9 million.

-For excavating the stones, large, modern, and professional equipment is used to unearth the gems hidden deep within the pits of the NAEM.
+For excavating the stones, large, modern, and professional equipment is used.